 Canoe trips on the Yukon River are both scenic and historically fascinating, with a side of wilderness adventure.

 The first 300km from Whitehorse has many established campsites (some with outhouses), while the second half becomes increasingly wilder.
-A typical Whitehorse to Dawson city paddle takes around 8-10 days.
+A typical Whitehorse to Dawson City paddle takes around 8-10 days.

 Paddling in False Creek, downtown Vancouver, British Columbia